madmurphy/libconfini/MANUAL.md

 (`IniDispatch * dispatch`) is always the same `struct` that gets constantly updated with new information.

-<em><strong>Note:</strong> In some platforms, such as Microsoft Windows, it
+<em><strong>Note:</strong> On some platforms, such as Microsoft Windows, it
-might be necessary to add the binary specifier (`"b"`) to the mode string of the `FILE` handle passed to `load_ini_file()` in order to prevent discrepancies between the physical size and the computed size of the file:</em>
+might be necessary to add the binary specifier (`"b"`) to the mode string of the `FILE` handle passed to `load_ini_file()` in order to prevent discrepancies between the physical size and the computed size of the file.
+Adding the binary specifier guarantees portability across all platforms:</em>

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 FILE * ini_file = fopen("example.conf", "rb");